Masudyee/science-facts-hub-phase-3-/README.md

 - **The Source:** They are rich in potassium, including a tiny amount of the natural isotope **Potassium-40**.
 - **Completely Safe:** You would need to eat **10 million bananas at once** to get lethal radiation!
+## 🔬 Science Facts Hub — Phase 3 (Day 44) 🚀

+Did you know it **rains diamonds** on Neptune and Uranus? 💎

+---

+### 💎 Cosmic Diamond Rain

+- **Extreme Pressure:** Intense atmospheric pressure breaks methane gas apart, releasing carbon.
+- **Diamond Formation:** The freed carbon gets squeezed into solid diamonds that sink into the planet's core.